Importing Local Email

 import-mbox

-Import a standard MBOX file or a .zip archive containing one or more MBOX files.
+Import a standard MBOX file (any extension) or a .zip archive containing one or more MBOX files.

 msgvault import-mbox <identifier> <export-file>The identifier is the email address associated with the export (e.g., you@example.com).
 It does not need to be a Gmail address.